 First obstacle to remembering them when it matters: cleared.

 Then, it’s directions time.
 Kids should read every question carefully, perhaps more than once, to avoid making rushed mistakes and throwing all that studying down the drain.
-Word problems and/or multi-step questions are a great study tool to practice attentively following directions so it’s a breeze when it really counts.
+Word problems (and converting word problems into equations) and/or multi-step questions are a great study tool to practice attentively following directions so it’s a breeze when it really counts.

 3. Show all your work, before and during the test